 Cooking Chickpeas and Other Dried Beans

-This cuts the soaking time in half, or more.
+Quick-soak Method: This cuts the soaking time in half or more.
 Put the beans in a pot with a lid and cover with 2-3 inches of water.
-Bring to a boil for 2-3 minutes.
+Bring to a boil on the stove for 2-3 minutes.
 Put the lid on and turn off the heat.
 Let sit anywhere from 1-4 hours.
 When you're ready to cook them, return pot to a boil then lower heat to simmer.
 Add salt.
 Stir every 15 minutes or so and check for doneness.
 Again, active cooking should be about 30 minutes.

 No-soak Method: There's nothing that says you have to soak beans.
 You can simply bring them to a boil and let them simmer until they're cooked.
-It will likely take an hour, maybe more, but it's totally doable if they can simmer while you prep other things, or do whatever you need to do.
+Plan on about 2 hours.

 Modern Technology Methods: In a slow cooker, use a ratio of about 1 C beans to 3 C water to 1 tsp salt.
 Cook on low for 6-8 hours.
 This is a good method for cooking a pound of beans or more.
 Freeze extras in 2-cup portions for easy use.

 Pressure cookers and instant pots I hear are amazing for cooking beans, but I can't help you there.
 If you have one, use it!

 Additional Seasonings: Once you've brought the beans to a boil, you can add other seasonings besides salt: bay leaves, peppercorns, chili powder, garlic and/or onion, thyme, parsley leaves + stems, oregano, etc. Or use broth in place of some or all the water (taste before adding any additional salt).